bytewax/bytewax/docs/articles/getting-started/ins_and_outs.md

 The first thing we need to define on a Dataflow is the `input`.
 We do this by passing a specific input configuration to the `input` operator.

-Bytewax offers two input connectors (more to come in the future):
+Bytewax offers three input connectors (more to come in the future):
 - KafkaInput
 - FileInput
 - DirInput